The role of geography in the complex diffusion of innovations: Methods

-10pt Identical estimations were applied in a loop of towns, in which the Levenberg-Marquardt algorithm \cite{more1978levenberg} was used with maximum 500 iterations.
+0.1in Identical estimations were applied in a loop of towns, in which the Levenberg-Marquardt algorithm \cite{more1978levenberg} was used with maximum 500 iterations.
 This estimation method was applied because the parameter values differ across towns, and therefore town-level solutions may be very far from the starting values set for the country-scale estimation.
-Initial values were set to $p_a^i$ = 7*10\textsuperscript{-5} and $q_a^i$ = 0.1 in Equation 1 and $x_0^i = 10^-6$ and $q_{ch}^i = 0.1$ in Equation 2.
+Initial values were set to $p_i$ = 7*10\textsuperscript{-5} and $q_i$ = 0.1 in Eq. \ref{Eq1}.

-10pt To test how assortative mixing influences the spatial prediction of the diffusion ABM in Figure 3D, we estimated the prediction failure with Newman's \textit{r} with ordinary least square estimator and used the number of OSN users in the town as weights in the regression.

-10pt To characterize urban scaling of adoption and churn in Figure\ref{fig:fig4} and Fig.S5, we applied the ordinary least square method to estimate the formula $y(t) = \alpha + \beta x $, where \textit{y(t)} denotes the accumulated number of adopters and churners over time period \textit{t}, and \textit{x} is the population in the town.
+0.1in To characterize urban scaling of adoption and churn in Figures \ref{fig:fig1} and \ref{fig:fig4}, we applied the ordinary least squares method to estimate the formula $y(t) = \alpha + \beta x $, where \textit{y(t)} denotes the logarithm (base 10) of accumulated number of adopters over time period \textit{t}, and \textit{x} is the logarithm (base 10) of the population in the town.
+R-squared values have been applied to the variance of the log-transformed dependent variable.